 As a candidate for NSC, unfortunately you cannot, because the leading house for this program is the University of Zurich, and NSC students are not eligible for the ETH scholarship.
 The University of Zurich does not have an equivalent scholarship.

 Are there any scholarships from my home country to fund studies in Switzerland?

-Neither the NSC program nor the University of Zurich cannot provide funding for MSc students (exceptions are fast-track students), so we recommend looking for funding opportunities in your home country.
+Neither the NSC program nor the University of Zurich can provide funding for MSc students (exceptions are fast-track students), so we recommend looking for funding opportunities in your home country.
 Here we have compiled an (incomplete) list of countries for which we are aware of funding opportunities, and provide links and comments from our current and previous students.
 If you would like to share your experience with other funding sources, please contact us:

 - Institution: Endeavour Masters Scholarship/Research Fellowship

 - Link: https://aei.gov.au/scholarships-and-fellowships/pages/default.aspx